havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.2.
+The current version is 3.0.

+- 3.0: Update to the QGIS 3.0 API.
+  UI rearranged.

+- 1.2.1: Added a help button and removed double quotes from the output layer name.

-- 1.2: Added "compass" direction for the major axis and eccentricity.
+- 1.2: Added "compass" direction (for the major axis) and eccentricity.
   Fixed DOF calculations.
   User interface and robustness improvements.